 What is the difference between currency futures and currency forwards?

-Though they are similar in nature, they operate with a few key differences:
+Though they are similar, they operate with a few key differences:

 The main difference between a currency future and a currency forward is that futures are traded through a central market, whereas forwards are over-the-counter contracts (private agreements between two counterparties).